Stig124/rfetch/README.md

 ## :dart: About ##

-Fetch and applies the most upvoted image in any image subreddit as a wallpaper (Windows only for the moment)
+Fetch and applies the most upvoted image in any image subreddit as a wallpaper on Windows, MacOS and KDE

 ## :sparkles: Features ##

 :heavy_check_mark: Automatic fetching and validation of grabbed URLs\
-:heavy_check_mark: Choosing a random post (coming soon)\
+:heavy_check_mark: Choosing a random post in the top\
 :heavy_check_mark: Automatic prerequirements install script (coming soon)

 ## :rocket: Technologies ##